Stay Awesome

 Keeping up to date: Things to know in practice for 25/26:

-EVERYTHING YOU NEED TO KNOW ABOUT DELIVERING THE CURRENT INFLUENZA SEASON: Definitely have a browse here – you will find everything you need regarding the latest information on flu including slide sets, posters, training modules, and administration videos
+EVERYTHING YOU NEED TO KNOW ABOUT DELIVERING THE CURRENT INFLUENZA SEASON: Definitely have a browse on that link – you will find everything you need regarding the latest information on flu including slide sets, posters, training modules, and administration videos

 1st July: Live attenuated influenza vaccine: patient group direction (PGD) template updated